Pravinos/AICodingTutor/README.md

   - "How do variables work in Python?"
   - "What's the difference between lists and arrays?"
   - "Can you help me understand loops?"
+- Access previous chat sessions from the sidebar
+- Export chat history as PDF for reference

 ### **📖 Learn Concepts Tab**
 - Choose a programming concept from the dropdown